bright-dev/bright/doc/source/Reprocess.rst

 ====================
 Reprocess Attributes
 ====================
-As a daughter class of :class:`BriPy.FCComp`, :class:`Reprocess` inherits all of the attributes of its parent.
+As a daughter class of :class:`bright.FCComp`, :class:`Reprocess` inherits all of the attributes of its parent.
 The following is a listing of the additional attributes specific to this class.

 .. attribute:: Reprocess.sepeff

-    This is a dictionary or map representing the separation efficiencies of each isotope in :func:`BriPy.isos2track`.
+    This is a dictionary or map representing the separation efficiencies of each isotope in :func:`bright.isos2track`.
     Therefore it has zzaaam-integer keys and float (double) values.
 During initialization, other SE dictionaries are converted to this standard form::